 - a bound volume of primary source readings, sent in advance of the seminar

-In this 5-day sequence at the University of Chicago’s Graham School, teachers will engage in guided close readings and detailed discussions of the major philosophical texts that shaped the political worldview of the founding generation.
+In this 5-day sequence, teachers will engage in guided close readings and detailed discussions of the major philosophical texts that shaped the political worldview of the founding generation.
 Texts will include Plato’s Republic, Aristotle’s Politics, John Locke’s Two Treatises of Government, Montesquieu’s Spirit of the Laws, and Jean Jacques Rousseau’s Social Contract.
 An immersive grappling with the big ideas that the founders wrestled with provides an essential foundation to understanding the government they created.

-In this 5-day sequence at the University of Chicago’s Graham School, teachers will study the history and evolution of the American Government.
+In this 5-day sequence, teachers will study the history and evolution of the American Government.
 The Founders set into place the basic structures of government, and subsequent generations of political leaders shaped its future forms.
 Week 3 will include a special session on pedagogy by a scholar from the National Archives.
 Topics to be covered include the crisis of the Civil War, the Progressive Era, the New Deal and Great Society, and the War Powers.
 Readings will include de Tocqueville’s Democracy in America, Woodrow Wilson’s Congressional Government, and Herbert Croly’s The Promise of American Life, as well as documents by other presidents and congressional leaders.

 In 2010, JMC sponsored the first of three High School Teachers’ Academies in partnership with the Montesquieu Forum, our partner program at Roosevelt University.
 Each one-week program of seminars lectures and workshops brought together 20 Chicagoland teachers to deepen their knowledge of texts and documents central to the formation of the U.S. and its institutions.
 The programs were well-received and set the stage for a full-scale effort at the high-school level.